zbw/ckanext-edawax/ckanext/edawax/jdainfo/md/selection.md

 ### Principles for the inclusion of journals in the ZBW Journal Data Archive (JDA)

----

-If you and your academic journal are interested in using the ZBW Journal Data Archive, please [get in touch](/info/contact) with us.

----

 **Preamble:**
 In its statutes, the ZBW - Leibniz Information Centre for Economics defines the collection and indexing of economic literature as the purpose of the foundation.
 It offers comprehensive services that allow for the efficient, effective, and sustainable use of economic literature.
 Additionally, the ZBW has committed itself to the promotion of open scientific practices in its guidelines on openness.
 Through various means, the ZBW strives to promote a culture of open access to scientific results, methods, data, and findings both within and outside its own organisation.